behenate/systemy-operacyjne/README.md

 # Operating Systems

 This repository contains solutions for assignments from Operating Systems course on AGH UST.
+The code is entirely written in C.

 ## Lab 1
 ### Memory allocation, creating libraries, mesauring execution time